 - Low-cost ESP8266 replacement: ESP32-C3

-- Smart home Matter/Thread: ESP32-C6
+- Smart home Matter/Thread projects: ESP32-C6

 The ESP32 family has grown into a versatile lineup that covers everything from simple hobby projects to advanced IoT and AI applications.
 Whether you’re building your first prototype, experimenting with cameras and sensors, or preparing for future smart-home standards, there’s an ESP32 board tailored for the job.
-The key is matching the board’s strengths to your project’s needs — start simple, then explore the more specialized modules as your ideas expand.
+The key is matching the board’s strengths to your project’s needs.
+Start simple, then explore the more specialized modules as your ideas expand.